 Hotel-wise Ghent definitely isn’t a budget destination, with rates ranging from €100 to €130 being the average rather than the exception.
-So I was very pleased to discover Backstay Hostel, only recently openend but already a big hit in town.
+So I was very pleased to discover Backstay Hostel, one of the nicest stays in town.
 Not only can you stay in a double room for €62 to €74 per night, Backstay is also a great place to meet locals.

 Backstay used to be the head office of local newspater ‘Vooruit’ and you’ll see traces and signs of those days allover the place.
 From the especially designed blogger rooms, where digital nomads can work on their blogs in peace, to the fully stocked bookshelves in the café.
 This is also the place where locals and travelers meet as the bar is a particular new and fun hotspot in town.

 Have you visited Ghent?
 What did you think of it?